Bass Strait: Transport

 Major commercial freight operator SeaRoad, complete daily sailings between Devonport and Port Melbourne Mon-Sat.

 Ferries

 The domestic sea route is serviced by two Spirit of Tasmania passenger vehicle ferries, based in Devonport, Tasmania.
 The ships travel daily between Devonport and Spirit of Tasmania Quay in Geelong as overnight trips, with additional daytime trips during the peak summer season.

+Proposed tunnel

+A tunnel across the Bass Strait has been proposed; in 2013, the Tasmanian government said that it "should not be discounted".

 Energy

 The Basslink HVDC electrical cable has been in service since 2006.
 It has the capacity to carry up to 630 megawatts of electrical power across the strait.

 Alinta owns a submarine gas pipeline, delivering natural gas to large industrial customers near George Town, as well as the Powerco gas network in Tasmania.